ArkhamElders/YARD/en-EN/004 - Skills.md

 ### Shamanic Circle
 **Base Attribute:** Wisdom **[WIS]**

-Unlike mages, shamans don't need to learn spells from books or scrolls.
+Unlike mages, shamans don't need to learn spells.
 Their power comes from the deity they worship.
 They can also make healing brews and poisons using only plants they find.

 **In combat:** The shaman spends 2 **[DET]**, then draws a magic circle on the ground, where ancient energy gathers through prayer.
 If successful, the deity blesses the shaman, doubling the result of damage/healing.